 The graph above shows that:

-- Out of those 24 titles, a whopping 17 are so-called 4X Strategy games (such as Game of War) and only 7 are other kind of builder-strategy games.
+- Out of those 24 titles, a whopping 17 are so-called 4X Strategy games (such as Game of War) and only 7 are other kinds of builder-strategy games.

-- 4X Strategy games in general have much higher revenue/download ratio, meaning they make more money from each download they get (estimated median revenue per download for these 4X’s is $21 for the past month, whereas it’s only $7 for the other builder-strategy games in the Top Grossing 200).
+- 4X Strategy games, in general, have a much higher revenue/download ratio, meaning they make more money from each download they get (estimated median revenue per download for these 4X’s is $21 for the past month, whereas it’s only $7 for the other builder-strategy games in the Top Grossing 200).

 - Clash of Clans is the only non-4X Strategy game that has been able to sustain a steady Top Grossing 50 position during the past 30 days.
 This can be interpreted so that Clash of Clans is the undisputed king of its game type and it would be extremely difficult to try to penetrate that space with a new title.